diverse-project/melange/quickstart.md

 ## Variants of language

 Melange is a tool to manipulate languages and we will explore its possibilities.
-But first we need a familly of languages.
+But first we need a family of languages.

 In this chapter we will create four differents languages which are variations of Finite State Machine language.